axeII/kaliya/README.md

 Currently supports:
 * 4chan and similar
-* flickr
+* imgur
-* all sites that don't have later loading iamges (in progress)
+* most sites even if they have later image loading

 ### Installation

 To install script just enter `make` or `make install` that will install script and application.
 To uninstall hit `make uninstall`.
 Kaliya is currently python3 only.

 #### Dependencies
-To be better kaliya uses two non default libraries - beautiful soup and requests.
-Both should be installed via makefile.
+To be better kaliya uses two non default libraries - beautiful soup, request... etc .
+All of them should be installed via makefile.Kaliya currently support firefox only.
+But is needed for sites with later image loading.

 * requests
 * bs4 (beautifulSoup4)
-* selenium (optional)
+* selenium
 * firefox (optional)

 ### TO DO